rlid/lumi/notes/ideas.md

 - Endorsement
 - Crowd sourced guarantee
 - Increase transaction size/insurance cap with reputation; Start small to gain reputation; Reputation can go up and down
-- Reputation can be substituted with insurance for atomic quests
+- Reputation can be substituted with insurance for atomic posts
-- To undertake quests which higher reputation requirements, guarantee needs to be put down
+- To undertake posts which higher reputation requirements, guarantee needs to be put down
 - Protocol and reference implementation
 - Goals in the form of searching questions
 - Heavy reliance on rating and goodwill currently, not bulletproof